 Lucy is a specialist in early modern drama and theatrical literature and culture, primarily in France and Italy.
-Her thesis considered the reception of Italian comedy in early modern France.
-Using paratexts such as prefaces and prologues, she is investigating how sixteenth-century French writers used Italian sources to transform erudite comedy from a scholarly exercise into an autonomous literary genre, which could be employed by humanists both to enrich their culture and to elevate their language.
-She is also assessing how French writers turned Italianate comedy against the Italians themselves later in the century, using their plays as political and polemical weapons in an attempt to overthrow the Italian cultural dominance.
+Her thesis considered the reception of Italian comedy in early modern France, investigating how sixteenth-century French writers used Italian sources to transform erudite comedy from a scholarly exercise into an autonomous literary genre, which could be employed by humanists both to enrich their culture and to elevate their language.
+Her thesis additionally assessed how French writers turned Italianate comedy against the Italians themselves later in the century, using their plays as political and polemical weapons in an attempt to overthrow the Italian cultural dominance.
 Lucy is currently working on turning her thesis into a monograph; she is also making a start on her next project, which examines early modern popular festival culture in France and Italy.

-French teaching: Prelims Papers IIA (Unprepared Translation into English), IIB (Prepared Translation into English), III (Short Texts) and IV (Narrative Fiction); FHS Papers IIA (Translation from Modern French), VII (Early Modern Literature 1530-1800), X (Modern Prescribed Authors: Voltaire, Molière, Racine, Diderot) and XII (French Satire from Rabelais to Beaumarchais)
+French teaching: Prelims Papers IIA (Unprepared Translation into English), IIB (Prepared Translation into English), III (Short Texts) and IV (Narrative Fiction); FHS Papers IIA (Translation from Modern French), VII (Early Modern Literature 1530-1800), X (Modern Prescribed Authors: Montaigne, Voltaire, Molière, Racine, Diderot), and XII (French Satire from Rabelais to Beaumarchais)

-Italian teaching: FHS Papers II (Translation from Italian into English) and III (Translation from Pre-Modern Italian), and VII (Renaissance Italian Literature: 1430-1635)
+Italian teaching: FHS Papers II (Translation from Italian into English), III (Translation from Pre-Modern Italian), and VII (Renaissance Italian Literature: 1430-1635)

 Select Publications and Papers

 — Review: H. Taylor, The Lives of Ovid in Seventeenth-Century French Culture (OUP, 2017), Modern Language Review (forthcoming)

-— Review: J. Stefano, and G. Pieri, eds., Chivalry, Academy, and Cultural Dialogues: The Italian Contribution to European Culture, Italian Perspectives; 31 (Legenda, 2017), Modern Language Review (forthcoming)
+— Review: J. Stefano, and G. Pieri, eds., Chivalry, Academy, and Cultural Dialogues: The Italian Contribution to European Culture, Italian Perspectives; 31 (Legenda, 2017), Modern Language Review, January 2019

 — Review: B. Papenburg, ed.
-Gender: Laughter (Macmillan, 2017), International Society for Humour Studies Quarterly Publication
+Gender: Laughter (Macmillan, 2017), International Society for Humour Studies Quarterly Publication, August 2018

 — “Reevaluating Theatrical Space in Early Modern France”, Before Shakespeare Conference, University of Roehampton, London, August 2017